luau-lang/rfcs/docs/do-not-change-init.luau-or-relative-require-semantics.md

 Do not change the behavior of requires when it comes to init.luau & relative requires.

-## Drawbacks

-The mismatch between the type of `...` in function declaration (`number`) and type declaration (`...number`) is a bit awkward.
-This also gets more complicated when we introduce generic variadic packs.

 ## Alternatives

 Don't implement this RFC, and instead rely on the Luau maintainers to make the call.
 This is kind-of fine, because regardless of what the outcome is, the vast majority of Luau users are not using require-by-string.